Macil/ud/README.md

 the previously exported function that other modules may have local copies of would not be updated.

+## No-op / Production Builds

+For non-HMR builds such as typical production builds, all of ud's functions will work correctly as they normally do on the first run.
+However, ud's code and its dependencies (mostly babel-included polyfills; it adds up to ~50kb, though if your bundle is already using these same dependencies, such as if you or your other dependencies are already also using babel-runtime or babel-polyfill in the bundle, then ud isn't necessarily bringing as much into the bundle!) may be dead weight that can be safely removed.
+You can swap out ud for a simpler no-op implementation by configuring your build process to use the "ud/noop" module in place of "ud".
+Here's an example of doing this with Browserify via the CLI:

+    browserify -r ud/noop:ud main.js > bundle.js

 ## Types

 [Flow](https://flowtype.org/) type declarations for this module are included!